Skip to main content

 5. Whole ArrayList actions

 1. Passing as argument - a copy of the reference to the instantiated ArrayList is passed to the method.
 This means that any changes made to the elements inside the method persist outside the method.
-The exception is if the argument is assigned to reference a different ArrayList inside the method.
+The one exception to this is if you assign the argument to reference a different ArrayList in memory.

 2. Assignment - changes the reference to point to the ArrayList on the right-hand side of the assignment operator.